 We want to double our reach by 2015 and are looking for talented staff to help us achieve this.
 We can reach more farmers by being experts in our field, pushing boundaries, working flexibly and sharing knowledge.

 Our values are very important to us as an employer and they are also very important to our employees.
 All prospective employees should take some time to carefully consider our values and how they fit with your own personal values before attending interview with Farm Africa.

 Posts in our country offices are recruited in-country and advertised in national papers as well as ReliefWeb.

 We cannot respond to unsolicited requests and applications for employment or volunteer opportunities.

-If you are interested in this role more information can be found in the job description.
-If you would like to apply please submit an up to date CV and a supporting personal statement (no more than two sides of A4) which set outs how your experience and skills match the requirements outlined in job description and how you would add value to the Farm Africa finance team.
+If you are interested in this role, more information can be found in the job description.
+If you would like to apply, please submit your CV and a one page supporting statement to firstname.lastname@example.org, by midnight on Sunday 16 August 2015.

 Note: Farm Africa will not accept third party applications and recruitment consultants are respectfully asked not to get in touch with regards to this role.